-Join Bert Monroy for an in-depth discussion in this video Adding water and reflection, part of Bert Monroy: Dreamscapes Volume 1.
+Join Bert Monroy for an in-depth discussion in this video Adding water and reflection, part of Creating Dreamscapes in Photoshop: 1.

 So now that our plane is in place and old aged and dirty and mossy, we are going to…go over and add another feature to our landscape.…I am going to add a little water here, because it is very bright down here, it's kind of…distracting, we want to add something to this which kind of relate more to the plane.…So I have an image back here.
 Here it is of just that, a little water.…So I am going to go in here, and I am going to select this.…I am going to take this whole picture and drag it into here.…And now it's much bigger than what I need, so let's close this off, and let's see what's…going to happen here.…

 I am going to press F to bring me to full screen and pull back a little bit so that…I can go in there and see the whole image.…Now I am going to take this, and I want to take this scene and put it right down here…below, and I actually want it below the plane itself.…So let's put it way down here right behind the plane itself.…So there is the scene.…So I am going to go in here and do a little resizing of this, press Command+T so that…